 6. Visit the National History Museum

-One of the most beautiful towns in the entire country, Innsbruck is set in the Alps and filled with cobblestone streets, a historic center, lots of cafes, and serves as a good launching pad into the nearby mountains for hiking and camping.
-Check out the Golden Roof, an impressive alcove balcony with 2,657 copper tiles covering its roof (it’s the best museum in the city!).
+One of the most beautiful towns in the entire country, Innsbruck is in the Alps and filled with cobblestone streets, a historic center, and lots of great restaurants.
+It serves as a launching pad into the nearby Nordkette mountains where you can hike and camp.
+Don’t miss the Golden Roof, an impressive alcove balcony with 2,657 copper tiles covering its roof (it’s the best museum in the city!).
 There’s a lot of great hiking in the area, cool bars, and one of the best food tours I’ve ever taken (Innsbruck Food Tour).
 It’s an awesome city for outdoor activities any time of the year.
 Since it’s a big student town, it’s also one of the more affordable destinations in the country.

 8. Relax in Hallstatt